ntlind/forecastframe/README.md

 ## License

 This software isn't available for commercial use at this time.
-Please reach out to us at `hello@quantilegroup.com` with any inquiries.
+Please reach out to us at `nick@quantile.app` with any inquiries.

 ## Installation